Fusion Connect Glossary

 Written by Fusion Connect | Sep 12, 2025 11:13:45 PM

-The National Association of Regulatory Utility Commissioners (NARUC) is a nonprofit organization founded in 1889 to represent state regulators who oversee essential utility services such as electricity, natural gas, water, telecommunications, and transportation.
-Its members are public service commissioners from all 50 states, U.S. territories, and the District of Columbia.
-These commissioners are responsible for balancing the needs of utility providers with the interests of consumers to keep services reliable, affordable, and accessible.
+Founded in 1889, NARUC supports fair, reliable, and affordable utility services across the United States.
+Its members include public service commissioners from all 50 states, U.S. territories, and the District of Columbia.
+These regulators work to balance the needs of utility providers with the interests of consumers.
+Their goal is to keep services accessible, dependable, and cost-effective.

 Mission & Strategic Role